jonro2955/odin_javascript_8_cv_application/README.md

 # CV Application
 A resume creator built using React.
 The app provides a visually appealing resume design template on which users can create their resume.
-Each part can be edited and then the entire document can be printed to PDF.
+Each part can be edited and then the entire document can be printed to PDF and saved onto the user's local computer.

 <hr/>